 In addition to the hotels listed on the previous page, the following offers a range of food styles at a range of budgets.
 We are lucky on Little Corn to have a great variety of eating options in such a small island, not to mention of course buying a loaf of steaming hot fresh coconut bread and making your own food!

-Beers are usually $2 and rum drinks $3, with happy hour specials available in some places.
+Local beers are usually $2 or less and rum drinks $3, with happy hour specials available in some places.

 Late breakfasts, lunches and dinners, this popular beachfront cafe serves great burgers and a lot more.
 At night you’ll find twice weekly bonfire parties and people swapping stories about their day over cold beers and a range of cocktails.
 Wi-fi and laptop internet use available.
 Open Mon-Sat 10am til late, happy hour 5-7pm.
 Snacks $3-$5, meals $5-$12.